 We have a large number of busy student-led clubs and societies on campus, but are always looking for more!
 Come and find the Student Life Team when you start your course if you want to start a new group!

 It might be your time to move on to pastures new, but that doesn’t mean you have to lose touch with us.
 We’d love to hear about how you’re getting on, and perhaps invite you back to share a story or two about the great things you’ll do after leaving Reaseheath.
-Stay connected to the College by joining our alumni network.
+Stay connected by joining our alumni network.